jonseymour/whitegoldblueandblack/README.md

 ##--colorize

 Pixels within the specified percentiles (--min-percentile, --max-percentile) of distance are replaced with the specified color (--color) with a specified probability (--colorize-prob).

+##--rgb

+Perform distance calculations in the RGB color space.
+This is the default option.

+##--lab

+Perform distance calculations in the [CIE-Lab](http://en.wikipedia.org/wiki/Lab_color_space) color space.

 #BUILDING